EvSecDev/SCMP/README.md

 A secure and automated configuration management terminal-based tool backed by git to centrally control and push configuration files to Unix servers through SSH.

-This program is designed to assist and automate a Linux administrators job functions by centrally allowing them to edit, version control, and deploy changes to configuration files of remote Linux systems.
+This program is designed to assist and automate an administrator's job functions by centrally allowing them to edit, version control, and deploy changes to configuration files of remote Unix systems.
 This program is NOT intended as a configuration management system (like Terraform), but rather a CLI tool to replace the manual process of SSH'ing into many remote servers to manage configuration files.

+## General Overview

 The controller utilizes a local git repository of a specific structure to track configuration files that should be applied to every host administered, and specific config overrides as well as host-specific configurations.
 The configuration for the controller utilizes a semi-standard `~/.ssh/config` that you would normally use with any other SSH client.